 The optimization time is dominated by the time it takes to simulate the model.
 When optimizing a Simulink® model, you can enable the Accelerator mode using Simulation > Mode > Accelerator in the Simulink Editor, to dramatically reduce the optimization time.

 Note: The Rapid Accelerator mode in Simulink software is not supported for speeding up the optimization.
-For more information, see Accelerating Model Simulations During Optimization.
+For more information, see How to Use Accelerator Mode During Simulations.

 The choice of ODE solver can also significantly affect the overall optimization time.
 Use a stiff solver when the simulation takes many small steps, and use a fixed-step solver when such solvers yield accurate enough simulations for your model.
 (These solvers must be accurate in the entire parameter search space.)